rogermm14/rec3D/README.md

 [1] Moulon Pierre, Monasse Pascal, Marlet Renaud, et al. (2013).
 OpenMVG: an Open Multiple View Geometry library.

 [2] Marí Roger (2017).
-Multi-view 3D Reconstruction via Depth Map Fusion for a Smartphone Application
+Multi-view 3D Reconstruction via Depth Map Fusion for a Smartphone Application.

 If you find this software or some part of it useful, please cite it as: